-Its fair to say that for both Renata and I, our grandparents proved to be extremely influential people.
-Not only did they leave an indelible mark on our lives through the way they went about their day to day lives but more importantly how much passion they showed to their careers.
+It is fair to say that for both Renata and Ollie, their grandparents proved to be extremely influential people.
+Not only did they leave an indelible mark through the way they went about their day to day lives, but they were also, more importantly, intensely passionate about their careers.

-Ross Lyons was originally born in Mallala, South Australia (01.06.1920) and grew up a farm hand, his passion for livestock and farming never waned and it was this passion that drove him to create Coonara, a 1000 hectare sheep farm in the western districts of Victoria.
-To this day, his son (John) and grandson (Kym) still run this family farm which has expanded to cover much more than sheep and is a true testament to a diversified agribusiness.
-Renata was close to Ross for many reasons, it was the time spent with Ross that inspired Renata's passion for all things country, so when presented the opportunity to create a small agricultural business in a setting as stunning as Lancefield the idea proved too much to pass up.
+Ross Lyons was born in Mallala, South Australia (01.06.1920) and grew up a farm hand.
+His passion for livestock and farming never waned and it was this passion that drove him to create Coonara, a 1000 hectare sheep farm in the western districts of Victoria.
+To this day, his son (John) and grandson (Kym) still run the family farm, which has expanded to cover much more than sheep and is a true testament to a diversified agribusiness.
+Renata was close to Ross for many reasons.
+It was the time spent with Ross that inspired Renata's passion for all things country, so when presented with the opportunity to create a small agricultural business in a setting as stunning as Lancefield the idea proved too much to pass up.

-Helen Rapson (maiden name Willis – Oliver's grandma), a PHD in Botany, she has endured the hardship of the war coming out the other side with a razor sharp commitment to her career for years to follow.
-Her ground breaking work in the field of Tomato diseases in the late 50's proved to be a corner stone for disease prevention in that industry for some time.
-However it was her overall interest in general botanical science that interested me.
-She inspired me to be interested in botany but nothing really tickled my fancy until I discovered wine.
-The complicated science of viticulture, couple this with wine making, and the many, many, moving parts that encompass the wine making process from start to finish provide me with a challenge too great to pass up, and provided a way to appease the obsessive compulsive in me.
+Helen Rapson (maiden name Willis) was Oliver's grandma.
+She endured the hardship of war, coming out the other side with a razor sharp commitment to her career for years to follow and earning a PhD in Botany.
+Her ground breaking work in the field of tomato diseases in the late 50s proved to be a cornerstone for disease prevention in that industry for some time.
+However, it was her overall interest in general botanical science that really interested Ollie.
+She inspired Ollie’s interest in botany but nothing really tickled his fancy until he discovered wine.
+The complicated science of viticulture, coupled with winemaking, and the many, many, moving parts that encompass the wine making process from start to finish provided him with a challenge too great to pass up, and offered a way to appease the obsessive compulsive in him.

-Although we do not come from a long established bloodline of wine makers what inspired us was the risks and dedication it takes to run a country business, the hard work and passion it requires for a successful outcome but most importantly the many, many rewards country living can provide.
-From the satifcation of growing a great bunch of chardonnay, to sitting back and taking in the glorious sunsets, the real driver for us is the enjoyment we get from the unique beauty our environment provides for us, a beauty which we can share with our own young family today and the years to come.
+Although they do not come from a long established bloodline of wine makers, what inspires Renata & Ollie are the risks and dedication it takes to run a country business, the hard work and passion it requires for a successful outcome but most importantly the many, many rewards country living can provide.
+From the satisfaction of growing a great bunch of chardonnay, to sitting back and taking in the glorious sunsets, the real driver for them is the enjoyment they get from the unique beauty this environment provides for them, a beauty which they can share with their own young family today and in years to come.